Department of Student Leadership and Success Studies

 The Standardization of American Schooling: Linking Secondary and Higher Education, 1870-1910 by Marc A. VanOverbeke, Education Review (8 May 2010): http://edrev.asu.edu/reviews/rev915.pdf.
 (Benjamin A. Johnson)

-at the History of Education Society (HES) in Chicago, November 2011. (peer
+“When Persistence Pays: The Dead Hand Debate and the Financing of Higher Education.”
+Paper presented at the History of Education Society (HES) in Chicago, November 2011. (peer reviewed)

 "Digital Distractions: Exploring Benefits and Detriments of Technology for Teaching and Learning," Presentation for Educational Session, Improving Student Experience, with Stephanie Levitt for Ohio Educational Technology Conference (eTech Ohio), Columbus, Ohio, February 2013. (peer reviewed)

 “The Ethics of Corporatization: Competing Visions of Leadership in Higher Education.”
 Paper presented at the annual meeting of the Ohio Valley Philosophy of Education Society (OVPES) in Dayton, Ohio, September 2009. (peer reviewed)

 “Qualitative Research and the Reassessment of a National Hero: A Major Dilemma for Educational Policy.”
 Paper presented at the Midwest Comparative and International Education Society (MWCIES) Conference in Chicago at Loyola University, Comparative-Historical Cases of Qualitative Inquiry session, November 2007. (peer reviewed)